ltw-webdev-4/curriculum/form-error-messages.md

       Form validation really needs Javascript to be super awesome

-      We’re going to include a little big of Javascript to help simplify and & design some items
+      We’re going to include a little big of Javascript to help simplify and & design some items—but don’t worry, it’s already pre-written

   - content: |
       ## Videos & tutorials